Loweredgames/Simple-Default/README.md

 Simply resources pack (Building Snapshots)

-this is a demo version of my resources pack. check the latest version: https://github.com/Lorenzo0310200/Simply-resources-pack-building-demo-/releases
+this is a demo version of my resources pack for Minecraft. check the latest version: https://github.com/Lorenzo0310200/Simply-resources-pack-building-demo-/releases

 Tag